-In this section we will present the results of some experiments in which ISSH is compared against two other approaches available in literature: FISH [9] (block-based) and FSH [10] (overlap-based).
+In this section we will present the results of some experiments in which Iterative Spaced Seed Hashing (ISSH) is compared against two other approaches available in literature: Fast Indexing for Spaced seed Hashing (FISH) (Girotto et al., 2018a) (block based) and Fast Spaced seed Hashing (FSH) (Girotto et al., 2018b) (overlap based).

-3.1 Experimental settings
+3.1.
+Experimental settings

-We use the same settings as in previous studies [9,10].
-The spaced seeds belong to three different types of spaced seeds, according to the objective function used to generate them: maximizing the hit probability [21]; minimizing the overlap complexity [12]; and maximizing the sensitivity [12].
-We tested three spaced seeds for each type, all with weight W=22 and length L=31 (see Appendix of [9]).
-Furthermore, we used other sets of spaced seeds, built with rashbari [12], which have weights from 11 to 32 and the same length.
-The complete list of the spaced seeds used is reported in the Appendix of [9].
-The datasets of metagenomic reads to be hashed were taken from previous papers on binning and classification [11,7,23].
+We use the same settings as in previous studies (Girotto et al., 2018a,b).
+The spaced seeds belong to three different types of spaced seeds, according to the objective function used to generate them: maximizing the hit probability (Ounit and Lonardi, 2016), minimizing the overlap complexity (Hahn et al., 2016), and maximizing the sensitivity (Hahn et al., 2016).
+We tested three spaced seeds for each type, all with weight W = 22 and length L = 31.
+This list of spaced seeds is presented in Table 1 with labels from Q1 to Q9.
+Furthermore, we used other sets of spaced seeds, built with rashbari (Hahn et al., 2016), which have weights from 11 to 32 and the same length.
+The complete list of the spaced seeds used is reported in Appendix Tables A2-A4.
+The data sets of metagenomic reads to be hashed were taken from previous articles on binning and classification (Wood and Salzberg, 2014; Girotto et al., 2016, 2017b).
+Details about the reads data sets are shown in Appendix Table A1.
 All the experiments have been performed on a laptop equipped with an Intel i7-3537U CPU at 2 GHz and 8 GB of RAM.

-3.2 Analysis of the Time Performances
+3.2.
+Analysis of the time performances

-The first comparison we present is between the performances of ISSH, FISH and FSH in terms of speedup with respect to the standard hash computation (i.e. applying Eq.1 to each position).
-Figure 1 shows the average speedup among all datasets, for each of the spaced seeds Q1-Q9, obtained by the three different methods.
+The first comparison we present is between the performances of ISSH, FISH, and FSH in terms of speedup with respect to the standard hash computation [i.e., applying Eq.
+(1) to each position].
+Figure 1 shows the average speedup among all data sets, for each of the spaced seeds Q1 - Q9, obtained by the three different methods.